Developed with industry professionals.

 - Two letters of recommendation

-The Graduate Certificate in Regulatory Affairs program at GW consists of 18 credit hours and costs $980 per credit hour.
+The Graduate Certificate in Regulatory Affairs program at GW consists of 18 credit hours.
+Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.
 Please call at (844) 386-7323 for more information.Get Tuition Details